DA0-DA0/dao-dao-ui/packages/stateful/proposal-module-adapter/README.md

-This hook simply provides the `options` passed to the `ProposalModuleAdapterProvider` (with `proposalModuleAddress`, `proposalId`, and `proposalNumber` added), so you can easily access the `coreAddress` as well as other common data and components instead of needing to manually pass them into everything.
+This hook simply provides the `options` passed to the `ProposalModuleAdapterProvider` (with `proposalModuleAddress`, `proposalId`, and `proposalNumber` added), so you can easily access the `coreAddress` as well as other common info instead of needing to manually pass them around.